Baseboard Installation Handyman in Scottsdale, AZ

 Should I paint the baseboards before or after installation?

 We install first, then paint or finish on-site.
 This lets us fill nail holes and caulk seams with color-matched filler before the final coat.
 It looks professional.
-Painting before installation means you're patching holes afterward, and those patches always show.
+Painting before installation means patching holes afterward, and those patches always show.

 What's the difference between MDF and solid wood baseboards?